ntop/ntopng/doc/src/alerts/local_network_checks.rst

 Checks for High Network Score.

-Depending on the number of hosts in a Network,if total Score exceeds the threshold per host configured the system detects it.
+Depending on the number of hosts in a Network, if total Score exceeds the threshold per host configured then the system detects it.

 The alert is sent when the high network score is detected.